Samismywaifu/Beginning-Hypnosis/docs/AdditionalResources.md

 ## Helpful Videos
 TBD
 ## HypnoDB
 [HypnoDB](https://hypnodb.com) has a fairly large list of files and their descriptions.
-If you're uncertain about a file's contents, or can't find the file description, you can check here and
+If you're uncertain about a file's contents, or can't find the file description, you can check here.

 ## Temi
 [Temi](https://temi.com) is an audio transcription service that offers a free trial for audio files under 45 minutes.